troyblank/halfsies/README.md

     node createuser someusername somepassword

-In order to run the project run:
+In order to run the project be sure redis is running and then run:

     node server